QuentinRa/blog.quentinra.dev/it/dev/hmi/index.md

 * **what** 🗃️: which element is required, which one isn't...
 * **how** 🖇️: what are your menus, are they simple and intuitive?

 We usually create a **mockup** (`maquette`) first.
-Each screen of the interface is called **a wireframe**.
+Each screen of the application is called **a wireframe**.
 Once every screen is created, you will add actions between your screen, which includes stuff like what happens when the user hover/press/click/... on a button/...
 The final output with interconnected wireframes is called **a wireflow**.
 </div><div>

-You can create wireframes using
+You can create wireframes/wireflows using

 * [Justinmind](https://www.justinmind.com/) <small>(paid, free trial, really good 🚀)</small>
 * [Moqups](https://moqups.com/) <small>(free with a limit, account required, quite good 📌)</small>